Kirurumu Manyara Lodge: Our full report

 On arrival you walk into the reception – a thatched building with russet-red stone floors.
 A few seats and some large potted plants furnish the wide open hallway that leads to a small shop, where you will find a good selection of general souvenirs alongside some toiletries.

 Close by, but tucked into the surrounding bush, the dining room is a spacious, open-sided building under high thatch, and feels cool and comfortable.
-Individual tables in a variety of sizes are set with white tablecloths.
+Individual tables in a variety of sizes are set with checkered maasai style tablecloths.